NANDAKUMART/AutoCodeSnippetGenerator/README.md

          }
        }
       },
-      ChildList = null
+      ChildList = null //Causing self recursion will result to null };
-    };

   </code>
   </pre>

+6. Why Causing self recursion will result to null?

+	While constructing the snippet, it will result non ending self recusion, which will lead to the Stack Overflow Exception.
+Thats why made it as null.

-6. What may be a further update?
+7. What may be a further update?

 	<xmp> Working on auto C# sytle snippet in producing the output and much more to go. </xmp>

-	Thanks in advance for giving a try.
+Thanks for giving a try.